Monte Pio Girl's Home Website

-This site is designed to provide the reader with information about Monte Pio Girls’ Home and Orphanage, as well as to keep past residents of Monte Pio informed of any informal get togethers being planned.
-The last ‘official’ reunion was held on Sunday, 6 March 2011.
+This site aims to provide readers with accurate information about Monte Pio Girls’ Home and Orphanage and to inform past residents of any planned informal reunions.

 The words "Monte Pio" can evoke a variety of emotional responses and memories to all who passed through its doors.
 Personalities and temperaments, being what they are, no two people share the same experience.
 Where a Sister, for example, could bring the best out in one girl, she would have an adverse affect on another.
 Many girls thrived on the Monte Pio regime, while some openly rebelled, and others learned tolerance and acceptance.